sathishdhud/backend/README.md

 5. Complete checkout process

 ### 5. Audit Date Change Process
-1. User initiates audit date change with confirmation
-2. System finds all in-house guests
+1. System automatically finds all in-house guests daily at 1:00 AM
-3. Automatically posts room charges for each guest
+2. Automatically posts room charges for each guest, properly handling GST-inclusive and exclusive rates
-4. Calculates and posts CGST (9%) and SGST (9%)
+3. Calculates and posts CGST (9%) and SGST (9%) based on the room rate
-5. Updates audit date for the system
+4. Updates audit date for the system
+5. Can also be triggered manually via API endpoint

+### 6. Shift Management Process
+1. System maintains current shift date, running shift, and total shifts in HMS system table
+2. When closing a shift, balance is stored in shift table
+3. If not the last shift, running shift is incremented
+4. If last shift, shift date is advanced and running shift is reset to 1
+5. Can be triggered manually via API endpoints

 ## Error Handling